angrymouse/papers/subaccounts.md

 1. **Generate Subkey Pair**: Similar to Scenario A.
 2. **Derive Symmetric Key**: Utilize a hashing function (e.g., Argon2) with the master key and a unique identifier (e.g., dApp name) to derive a symmetric encryption key.
 3. **Encrypt Subkey**: Encrypt the subkey's private key using the derived symmetric key.
-4. **Announce Subkey**: The encrypted subkey, its public part, and necessary encryption parameters (e.g., salt, IV) are announced on a public channel.
+4. **Announce Subkey**: The encrypted subkey, its public part, and necessary encryption parameters (e.g., salt, IV) are announced on a public channel for recovery and profile linking across dApps.

 #### 4.2.2.
 Subkey Recovery